Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 “Mattis was a highly overrated general, didn’t do a good job, didn’t do good on ISIS.
 I took over 100 percent of the ISIS caliphate.”

-Mattis is a highly-respected general who resigned at the end of 2018 in frustration at Trump, about three months before the ISIS caliphate was ended.
+Jim Mattis is a highly respected general who resigned as defense secretary at the end of 2018 in frustration with Trump, about three months before the ISIS caliphate was ended.
 The job was largely complete.

 Meanwhile, Obama set up virtually all the structure that did the key fighting against the Islamic State under Trump, and more fighters trained and munitions dropped under Obama than under Trump.
-Under Obama, all Iraqi cities (with exception of western half of Mosul) held by ISIS—such as eastern Mosul, Fallujah, Ramadi, Tikrit—were retaken by end of his term, as was much of northeastern strip of Syria along Turkish border.
-The basic plan of attack in 2017 was also developed under Obama, though Trump sped up the tempo by changing the rules of engagement.
+Under Obama, all Iraqi cities (with exception of the western half of Mosul) held by ISIS — such as eastern Mosul, Fallujah, Ramadi, Tikrit — were retaken by end of his term, as was much of northeastern strip of Syria along Turkish border.
+The basic plan of attack in 2017 was also developed under Obama, although Trump sped up the tempo by changing the rules of engagement.

 “We’ve spent $8 trillion and we’ve lost thousands of lives but really millions of lives because I view both sides.”

 Four Pinocchios yet again.
 Trump started making a version of this claim shortly after taking office, first claiming $6 trillion but then quickly elevating it to $7 trillion and now $8 trillion.
 Trump acts as if the money has been spent, but he is referring to a study that included estimates of future obligations through 2056 for veterans’ care.
-The study combines data for both George W. Bush’s war in Iraq (2003) and the war in Afghanistan (2001), which is in Central/South Asia, not the Middle East, as well as homeland security spending.
+The study combines data for both President George W. Bush’s war in Iraq (2003) and the war in Afghanistan (2001), which is in Central/South Asia not the Middle East, as well as homeland security spending.
 The cost of the combined wars will probably surpass $7 trillion by 2056, when interest on the debt is considered, almost four decades from now.

 “It [invasion of Iraq] was the worst mistake, the most costly mistake in the history of our country going into the Middle East.”

 It was a mistake Trump supported.
 We searched high and low — as did other reporters — and there is no evidence Trump was an opponent of the March 2003 invasion of Iraq, let alone a vocal one.
 In fact, he offered lukewarm support.
 When Howard Stern asked if he supported invading Iraq, Trump replied, “Yeah, I guess so.
 You know, I wish the first time it was done correctly.”
 In another interview on Fox News, two months before the invasion, he said Bush had to make a decision: “Either you attack or you don’t attack.”
 Shortly after the invasion, he again told Fox News: “It looks like a tremendous success from a military standpoint.”

 Not until August 2004, in an interview with Esquire, did Trump publicly express opposition to the war.
 By then — 17 months after the invasion — many Americans had turned against the war, making Trump’s position not particularly unique.
 Four Pinocchios yet again.

 “Unfortunately, this [in Minneapolis] went on for a week or a week and a half before he allowed us to bring in the National Guard.
 When we brought in the National Guard, everything stopped, the crime was gone meaning the whole thing.
 But by that time a big portion of the city was burned down.”

-Trump falsely suggests he had something to do with the decision to send the National Guard into Minneapolis.
+Trump falsely suggests he had something to do with the decision to send the National Guard into Minneapolis amid violence and protests of the killing of George Floyd in police custody.
 Gov. Tim Walz, a Democrat, had already directed hundreds of guard members to assemble.
 Minneapolis Mayor Jacob Frey officially requested troops on May 28.
-Then Walz — not President Trump — activated the entire 15,000 member Minnesota National Guard.
-President Trump just watched the scene unfold on television, and called Gov. Walz, offering to send in military.
+Then Walz — not Trump — activated the entire 15,000 member Minnesota National Guard.
+Trump just watched the scene unfold on television, and called Walz, offering to send in military.

-Protesters took over roughly a six block area in Seattle — hardly a “big chunk” or 20 percent.
+Protesters took over roughly a six-block area in Seattle — hardly a “big chunk” or 20 percent.

-Seattle Mayor Jenny Durkan flatly denied to The Washington Post PlumLine that any conversation like this with Trump — or anyone around him — ever took place.
+Seattle Mayor Jenny Durkan (D) flatly denied to The Washington Post’s PlumLine that any conversation like this with Trump — or anyone around him — ever took place.
 “He never contacted me or my office to warn us,” Durkan said, adding that no one from the White House and no one connected to Trump had told them any such thing.
-“We had no conversations whatsoever with the White House about anything related to the protests, Capitol Hill, or anything along these lines,” Durkan said, though conversations related to coronavirus had taken place at various junctures.
+“We had no conversations whatsoever with the White House about anything related to the protests, Capitol Hill, or anything along these lines,” Durkan said, though conversations related to the coronavirus had taken place at various junctures.
 “It just never happened,” Durkan said.
 “I don’t know what world he’s living in.”
-The mayor had signed an executive order on June 30th to formally close the area and on July 1 police moved in to clear it.
+The mayor had signed an executive order on June 30 to formally close the area and on July 1 police moved in to clear it.

 Send us facts to check by filling out this form